jim-easterbrook/Photini/README.rst

 ------------

 If you encounter any problems installing or running Photini, please email jim@jim-easterbrook.me.uk and I'll respond as soon as I can.
-If you discover a bug and have a GitHub account then please file a bug report on the GitHub `"issues" page <https://github.com/jim-easterbrook/Photini/issues>`_.
+If you discover a bug and have a GitHub account then please file a bug report on the GitHub `"issues" page`_.

 Internationalisation
 --------------------

 Work has begun on providing Photini in multiple languages.
 I rely on users to do the translation, as I am not fluent in any language other than English.
-If you'd like to help, please join the `Photini team on Transifex <https://www.transifex.com/projects/p/photini/>`_.
+If you'd like to help, please join the `Photini team on Transifex`_.
-For more details, see the `localisation documentation <http://photini.readthedocs.org/en/latest/other/localisation.html>`_.
+For more details, see the `localisation documentation`_.

 .. _readme-legalese: